Australian Tertiary Admission Rank: Western Australia

 The maximum TEA is 430.
 Mature age students may also receive a Mature Age Tertiary Entrance Aggregate, which only incorporates a student's best two subjects as well as 10% of any of the above subjects.
 The TEA is converted to an ATAR percentile using the cubic spline model.

 ATAR Bonuses Removal

 The ATAR Specialist, Method, and LoTE bonuses are scheduled to be removed no earlier than 2027.

 Critical reception

-This move had mixed reception with WASSCO (Western Australia Council of State School Organizations) agreeing with TISC's decision, citing equality of opportunity.
+This move had mixed reception with WACSSO (Western Australia Council of State School Organizations) agreeing with TISC's decision, citing equality of opportunity.

 Tony Buti, the West Australian minister for education at the time publicly urged TISC to rethink its decision.